junyenle/Gab-Crawler/README.md

 NOTES:

    The code has not been cleaned up.
 It works, but it's hard as hell to read.
 Will be updated once I have time to refactor.
    You can run multiples of this crawler so long as they all have access to the same database.
-You'll get a little bit of duplication but no biggie.
+You might get a little bit of duplication but no biggie.
 Be sure to change the crawl's starting point (it should be a user).